 How to cite GloBI?

-Please use to following citation to reference GloBI:
+To credit GloBI for more easily finding interaction data, please use to following citation to reference GloBI:

 Jorrit H. Poelen, James D. Simons and Chris J. Mungall.
 (2014).
 Global Biotic Interactions: An open infrastructure to share and analyze species-interaction datasets.
 Ecological Informatics. https://doi.org/10.1016/j.ecoinf.2014.08.005.

 Who cited GloBI?2022

 - Carlson, C.J. et al., 2022.
 The Global Virome in One Network (VIRION): an Atlas of Vertebrate-Virus Associations B. E. Pickett & K. Jurado, eds. mBio.
 Available at: https://doi.org/10.1128/mbio.02985-21.

 - Caron, D, Maiorano, L, Thuiller, W, Pollock, LJ, 2022.
 Addressing the Eltonian shortfall with trait‐based interaction models.
 Ecology Letters. https://doi.org/10.1111/ele.13966.